How Do MMA Fighters Recover After a Fight? | Explained

 Now of course after a fight, the adrenaline begins wearing off and fighters begin to feel pain.

-These are all medications such as CBD can be taken orally and that kick in almost immediately providing instant relief.
+These are all medications that can be taken orally and that kick in almost immediately providing instant relief.

 After fights, fighters need to see the UFC doctor to get checked out and sometimes they are even transported to the hospital, depending on the severity of injuries.